Code-Institute-Submissions/houseplant-heroes/README.md

 2. Pagination

    - Pagination is needed on the Plants and User Profile pages.
-   - At present this is not neccessary as their are so few plants but as the database grows the results per page should be limited.
+   - At present this is not necessary as there are so few plants but as the database grows the results per page should be limited.
 This will decrease loading time.

 3. Autofill of search input